siqi-wang915/siqi-wang915.github.io/_pages/about.md

 I specialize in solid mechanics and have extensive experience in numerical simulation and vibration testing.
 My current research focuses on the intersection of AI and solid mechanics.

 # 🔥 News
+- *Nov.
+2025*: &nbsp;🎉🎉 The paper about <a href="https://www.tandfonline.com/doi/full/10.1080/15397734.2025.2605536?mi=j0k0ox" target="_blank">triply periodic
+minimal surface (TPMS) structure  modeling method</a> is accepted by Mechanics Based Design of Structures and Machines!
 - *Sep.
 2025*: &nbsp;🎉🎉 I go to Fudan University and join <a href="https://scholar.google.com/citations?hl=en&user=3CBuGosAAAAJ" target="_blank">Prof. Timon Rabczuk</a>'s group!
 - *Jun.
 2025*: &nbsp;🎉🎉 I receive my master's degree from School of Aerospace Engineering, Xiamen University!
-- *Jun.
-2025*: &nbsp;🎉🎉 My friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
 - *May 2025*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
 - *May 2025*: &nbsp;🎉🎉 I complete the paper about <a href="https://arxiv.org/abs/2506.04028" target="_blank">triply periodic
 minimal surface (TPMS) structure  modeling method</a>!
 - *Apr.
 2025*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
 - *Apr.
 2025*: &nbsp;🎉🎉 The paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S095183202500393X" target="_blank">high-cycle fatigue life prediction</a> from my friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> is accepted by Reliability Engineering & System Safety!
-- *Apr.
-2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
 - *Mar.
 2025*: &nbsp;🎉🎉 The paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S1270963825001804" target="_blank">triply periodic
 minimal surface structure (TPMS) and bird strike</a> is accepted by Aerospace Science and Technology!
 - *Dec.
 2024*: &nbsp;🎉🎉 I attended the The 2023 Joint Academic Annual Conference of the Mechanics Societies of Fujian and Jiangxi Provinces and have an oral presentation!